Frequently asked questions

 What is the cost of MPH study at Marshall?

 - Tuition is among the very lowest in our region (comparing WV, OH, KY, PA, VA, NC, MD, DC).
 Full time tuition and fees are currently $5,193 per semester for residents, and $11,128 for non-residents.
-When our region’s low cost of living is factored in, one’s cost of study at Marshall is clearly the most affordable.
+When our region’s low cost of living is factored in, study at Marshall is clearly the most affordable.
+Please see our budget projection.
 With innovative curriculum, quality mentoring and interdisciplinary training, and outstanding opportunities for practicum and research in both urban and rural settings, a Marshall MPH offers high value.

 What financial aid is available?